 Courthouse Tunnel

-Despite snow, ice and rain, crews finished a tunnel construction project under Santa Fe Street in downtown Olathe 10 days early.
+A tunnel construction project under Santa Fe Street in downtown Olathe was completed in April 2019.

 An underground tunnel runs from the Johnson County Sheriff’s Office Central Booking Facility (101 N. Kansas Ave.) to the Johnson County Courthouse (100 N. Kansas Ave.).
 This project created a branch off the existing tunnel leading to the new courthouse, on the northeast corner of Santa Fe and Kansas Avenue.
 The tunnel is used to securely transport inmates.